delta-mpc/delta-docs/README.md

 ## Overview

-Delta is a decentraized network to perform statistical and machine learning computations jointly on data possessed by a group of data holders.
+Delta is a decentralized network to perform statistical and machine learning computations jointly on data possessed by a group of data holders.
 The data never leaves its original position so that nobody else other than the original holder could see it.

 Delta is useful in a lot of cases such as risk assessment model training using private data from several banks, or health condition prediction for patients using data from several hospitals.